 Article 2, 2g of the Framework Convention states that the general objective for mountain agriculture is to “maintain the management of land traditionally cultivated by man and to preserve and promote a system of farming which suits local conditions and is environmentally compatible, taking into account the less favourable economic conditions”.

-Protocols and declaration
+Protocols and Declarations

-Mountain Agriculture Platform
+Mountain Agriculture Platform (2011-2019)

-Position paper of the Mountain Agriculture Platform prepared for the Mountain Farming Conference in Garmisch-Partenkirchen, Germany, October 2016 - only in German, French, Italian and Slovenian
+Position paper of the Mountain Agriculture Platform in the context of the Alpine Convention, prepared for the Mountain Farming Conference in Garmisch-Partenkirchen, Germany (4 October 2016) - available in German, French, Italian, and Slovenian

-- AlpES (Alpine Space Programme) – Alpine ecosystem service mapping, maintainance and management project (2015-2018)
+AlpES (Alpine Space Programme) – Alpine ecosystem service mapping, maintainance and management project (2015-2018)

 Alpen-Forum-Innsbruck on climate change and agriculture (2016) - in German